Oahu

 Polynesian dances with historical commentary, lighthearted humor, and audience participation

-Concert featuring hit songs from Hawaii legends, Elvis, and Michael Jackson
+Concert featuring Hawaiian music & dance, plus hit songs from Elvis and Michael Jackson

 Location